nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 #### Activity Diagram

-Given below is the activity diagram of how the mechanism behaves when called using the `find` command.
+Given below is the activity diagram of how the mechanism behaves when called using the `contact find` command.

 ![FindActivityDiagram](images/FindActivityDiagram.png)